-Do Freelance Writers Have to Pay Taxes?
+Do Freelance Writers and Editors Have to Pay Taxes?

 I wish I could tell you that freelance academic writers don’t have to pay taxes, but the truth is we all have to pay taxes.
 In fact, working as an independent contractor means you need to pay higher taxes than if you were an employee, because you also have to pay into Social Security and Medicare (instead of your employer).
 So, yes, freelance writers must pay taxes.

 Do I Get Any Deductions?

 Having said that, you can definitely take deductions from your taxes that employees cannot necessarily take.
 Your computer, your internet service (or some percentage thereof), the part of your home that you use as a home office as well as the appropriate percentage of utilities for the office, the paper you use to print out materials for papers (if you work that way), your office equipment and furniture – all of these and more are legitimate deductions from your taxes as a freelance academic writer.
 Your best bet is to have your taxes done professionally at least once so you have a sense of the kinds of deductions that are allowed (and not allowed).

 Should I Turn Myself Into a Company for Tax Purposes?

 Well, yes and no. For some fields, there are some definite advantages to incorporating yourself as a business.
 The primary advantage is the limitation of liability, particularly if you incorporate as an LLC.
 Doing so generally places your personal assets off limits in cases of litigation or loss of revenue for any reason.

 However, academic writing does not tend to carry a risk of litigation, nor does it tend to incur the loss of revenue due to such things as ruined inventory.
 Your best bet is to consult with a tax attorney to see if your particular situation would benefit from incorporation.

 What Happens if I Don’t Pay My Taxes?